 All of our pupils have very individual educational needs.
-Some have missed large parts of their previous education.
-Some struggle with specific learning challenges.
-All need a consistent approach and a stimulating delivery of a broad and balanced Curriculum.
+Some have missed large parts of their previous education whilst other pupils face specific learning challenges.
+All need a consistent approach and a stimulating delivery of a broad and balanced National Curriculum.

 We teach the National Curriculum objectives to those pupils who are in Key Stage 2 or Key Stage 3, also to any pupils who are older but still need that solid basis in curriculum understanding.
 Pupils who are in KS4 are taught through a variety of accreditation schemes of work.

 Pupils at Key Stage 4 can study the full national curriculum or a range of subjects depending on their academic ability, interests and emotional intelligence.
-Pupils and students within the 14-19 curriculum study for accreditations in: GCSE or equivalents, Entry Level Certificates, AQA Units of Accreditation and Vocational Awards (ASDAN), and OCR National Awards or certificates.
-Many of the KS4 pupils begin to work with local colleges or in work experience situations which help prepare them for their future independent lives.
+Pupils and students within Key Stage 4 curriculum study for accreditation in: GCSE or equivalents, Entry Level Certificates, Functional Skills, AQA Units of Accreditation and ASDAN courses, and Cambridge National Awards or certificates.
+Many of the KS4 pupils begin to work with local colleges or in work experience situations which help prepare them for their future independent lives

 “By the end of Key Stage 4, pupils are prepared well for the next stage in their education.”